Books and Websites

 Chandra’s Secrets by Allan Straton (Annick Press, 2004).
 Young Adult.
 The story of a teenage girl in Africa affected by the HIV/AIDS epidemic.

-Deenie by Judy Blume (Simon and Schuster, 1991).
+Deenie by Judy Blume (Delacorte Books for Young Reader, 2010).
+Ages 12 and up.
 A young girl copes with scoliosis.

 A Mango-Shaped Space by Wendy Mass (Little, Brown Young Readers, 2005).
-Young Adult.
+Ages 8-12.
 The story of a teenage girl suffering from synesthesia, a rare disease where colors are seen in sounds, numbers, and letters.

 Young People and Chronic Illness: True Stories, Help and Hope by Kelly Huegel (Free Spirit Publishing, 1998) Teens can learn about others their age struggling with diabetes, epilepsy and other chronic illnesses.